OCTOBER IS DOMESTIC VIOLENCE AWARENESS MONTH

 TAKE BACK THE NIGHT

-The Silent March 2018, as we walked down Strand St., Frederiksted.
+The “Take Back the Night” Silent March down Strand St., Frederiksted.